jhauberg/SHIZEN/README.md

 # SHIZEN

-A low-profile and cross-platform 2D game engine\* that leaves a small footprint, providing shape, sprite and text-rendering.
+A low-profile and cross-platform 2D game engine<sup>\*</sup> that leaves a small footprint, providing shape, sprite and text-rendering.

 It is written *entirely* in **C99** and requires **OpenGL 3.3 (Core Profile)**.

 **This is very much a work-in-progress.
 Beware.**

----

-<sub>\*Calling it an engine is probably going too far.
-It's more like a *game-enabling framework*.
-It does not provide anything beyond the bare minimum for building, running and rendering 2D games.
-I just like calling it an engine!</sub>

 ## Features

 * **Sprite batching as the default.** Sprites are always rendered in efficient batches to reduce the number of draw calls.
 * **Text drawing from bitmap fonts.** Supports rendering fixed-width text from a spritesheet/bitmap font.
 Word-wrapping and truncation is automatically handled.
-* **Smooth and stutter-free.** Animate values smoothly under any frame-rate by blending between frames.
+* **Smooth and stutter-free rendering.** Animate values smoothly under any frame-rate by blending between frames.
 * **Primitive shape drawing.** Supports rendering common shapes: e.g. rectangles, circles, paths and points.
 * **Layering.** Sprites, text and primitives are always rendered in the expected order by specifying layers.

+<sub>\* Calling it an engine is probably going too far.
+It's more like a graphics framework that facilitates game development.</sub>

 ## Dependencies